GitKraken Desktop Documentation

 Manual entry of repository URLs is also supported.

-Connecting to Multiple Bitbucket Data Center Accounts
+How to connect multiple Bitbucket Data Center accounts

 GitKraken supports one Bitbucket Data Center account per profile.
 Use multiple profiles with GitKraken Pro to switch between accounts.